-The Councils 'non-current assets' value is therefore overstated as are the corresponding financing lines in the 'capital adjustment account' and 'revaluation reserve'.
-The prior period adjustment is therefore restating the balance sheet, removing the asset and unusable reserve balances relating to the two properties.
+The Councils 'non-current assets' value were therefore overstated as are the corresponding financing lines in the 'revaluation reserve'.
+The prior period adjustment is therefore restating the balance sheet, removing the asset and unusable reserve balances relating to the five surplus assets previously overvalued in the statement of accounts.